archmage/archmage.github.io/content/_index.md

 title: Home

 ---
-## Hey.

-I'm **Kara "Archmage" Valentine.**

-~~a whole bunch of words that I wrote about myself at one point~~

-Remind me to write some more words here.
-Newer, nicer words, maybe, if I have them.
+I'm Kara "Archmage" Valentine, and **I don't want to be alive.**

+Unfortunately, I am, and so equally unfortunately, you're reading words I've written.

+Nothing of value is here, so linger at your own discretion.
+If you want you can [read some more of my words](/posts).

 I'm Archmage#6969 on [Discord](https://discordapp.com/) if you need me.